Professor Dirk Pickuth MD, PhD, MDs (honoris causa)

 Professor Pickuth, Director of the Department of Diagnostic and Interventional Radiology, is active in the European Society of Radiology, advancing international understanding and the transfer of knowledge at an international level.
 He was appointed Member of the Leadership Institute by the President of the Society.

-Professor Pickuth maintains particularly intensive academic, clinical and research-oriented contacts with radiologists in the United Kingdom; he is a Member of the Royal College of Radiologists and a Member of the British Institute of Radiology.
+Professor Pickuth maintains particularly intensive academic, clinical and research-oriented contacts with radiologists in the United Kingdom; he is a Fellow of the Royal College of Radiologists and a Member of the British Institute of Radiology.
 Since 2016, he has also been Visiting Professor at the University of East Anglia.
 Professor Pickuth is Lead of the Faculty of Medical Leadership and Management in Europe.

 Professor Pickuth has been awarded, amongst others, an honorary doctorate from one of the mostly highly reputed universities in the world: Semmelweis University, Budapest, Hungary.